Torres Municipality: Demographics

 The Torres Municipality, according to a 2011 population estimate by the National Institute of Statistics of Venezuela, has a population of 185,275.
 This amounts to 10.4% of the state's population.
 The municipality's population density is 27.06 PD/sqkm.

 Government

 The municipality is divided into 17 parishes; Trinidad Samuel, Antonio Díaz, Camacaro, Castañeda, Cecilio Zubillaga, Chiquinquirá, El Blanco, Espinoza de los Monteros, Lara, Las Mercedes, Manuel Morillo, Montaña Verde, Montes de Oca, Torres, Heriberto Arroyo, Reyes Vargas, and Altagracia.

+Between 2005 and 2016, the municipality "may have been the world's most democratic city" owing to the citizens having 100% control over municipal investment funds.